DPDmancul/approx_sil/README.md

 # Approximate silhouette

-Implementation of Implementation of Altieri, F., Pietracaprina, A., Pucci, G., & Vandin, F. (2021).
+Implementation of Altieri, F., Pietracaprina, A., Pucci, G., & Vandin, F. (2021).
 Scalable distributed approximation of internal measures for clustering evaluation.
 In _Proceedings of the 2021 SIAM International Conference on Data Mining (SDM)_ (pp. 648-656).
 Society for Industrial and Applied Mathematics.

 ## Building